JetBrains/intellij-sdk-docs/basics/project_structure.md

 For Java projects, SDK is referred to as JDK (Java Development Kit).

 The SDK determines which API library is used to build the project.
-If a project is multi-module, the project SDK is standard for all modules within the project by default.
+If a project is multi-module, the project SDK is common for all modules within the project by default.
 Optionally, a project can configure an individual SDK for each module.

 For more information about SDKs, see [Working with SDKs](https://www.jetbrains.com/help/idea/working-with-sdks.html) in the IntelliJ IDEA Web Help.